 - Provides calcium and phosphorus, which protect the enamel

 - Proteins in cheese protect tooth enamel

-By supporting the overall pH balance, saliva, and microbiome in the mouth, aged cheese may help improve your dental health.
+Tip: By supporting the overall pH balance, saliva, and microbiome in your mouth, eating aged cheese may help improve your dental health.

 6. Cheese Increases Antioxidants